shanemileham/levelupmylife/_content/personal-development/personal-branding.md

   - What makes you different than the other people with a similar mission?
 - **Qualities/Benefits**
   - Write an elevator pitch for yourself.
 Make sure to include (either explicitly or implicitly) your mission, goal, and values.
 Bonus points if you tell part of a story.
+  - Create a contact plan to reach out to each person in your audience.

 ### Branding Guide